Redeeming (Cashing) HH or H Savings Bonds

 - sending the bonds, with your direct deposit instructions and any supporting documents (if needed), to the Treasury Retail Securities Site.

 If you are not listed as the owner or co-owner on the bond, you must show that you are entitled to redeem the bond.

-For instructions, please see publication PD P 0105, "Power of Attorney: United States Savings Bonds & Notes."
+For instructions, please see FS Publication 0105, "Power of Attorney: United States Savings bonds & Notes."

 Will I get a form for my taxes?

 Yes.
 We will mail an IRS 1099-INT by January 31 of the year following the year in which we paid interest.
-Tax Considerations for HH/H Bonds.
+Tax Considerations for HH or H bonds.

-Can I find out if an HH/H Bond has already been replaced or redeemed?
+Can I find out if an HH or H bond has already been replaced or redeemed?

-If you have the serial numbers for HH/H Bonds, we can look up the status for you.
+If you have the serial numbers for HH or H bonds, we can look up the status for you.